mnahirnyy/LegionCore-7.3.5/README.md

 ## Introduction

-LegionCore is an *MMORPG* Framework for Legion (26972) based on the uwow.biz core leaked early 2020.
+UnifiedCore is an *MMORPG* Framework for Legion (26972) based on the uwow.biz core leaked early 2020.
-LegionCore itself has been derived from an old version of TrinityCore.
+UnifiedCore itself has been derived from an old version of TrinityCore.

 TrinityCore is a *MMORPG* Framework based mostly in C++.